microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ````
 Member | Description.
 ----|----
-BufferPool_Mode_Source | Indicates that a Source-mode list is created.
-In this case, a specific number of buffers are allocated and added to the list when the instance of DMF_BufferPool is created.
+BufferPool_Mode_Source | Indicates that a source-mode pool is created.
+In this case, a specific number of buffers are allocated and added to the pool when the instance of DMF_BufferPool is created.
 SourceSettings must be populated.
-BufferPool_Mode_Sink | Indicates that a Sink-mode list is created.
-In this case, zero buffers are allocated and added to the list when the instance of DMF_BufferPool is created.
-The Client will add buffers to this list after retrieving them from a Source-mode list.
+BufferPool_Mode_Sink | Indicates that a sink-mode list is created.
+In this case, no buffers are allocated and added to the pool when the instance of DMF_BufferPool is created.
+The Client will add buffers to this list after retrieving them from a source-mode pool.

 -----------------------------------------------------------------------------------------------------------------------------------